AdobeDocs/journey-optimizer.it-IT/help/using/email/apply-email-themes.md

 >[!CONTEXTUALHELP]
 >id="ajo_use_theme"
 >title="Applicare un tema all’e-mail"
->abstract="Seleziona un tema per l’e-mail per applicare rapidamente uno stile specifico che si adatta al tuo marchio e design."
+>abstract="Seleziona un tema per l’e-mail per applicare rapidamente uno stile specifico che sia adatto al brand e alla progettazione."

 <!--This documentation provides a comprehensive guide to using themes to streamline your email creation process.
 With the ability to define reusable themes and leverage pre-designed modules, marketers can create professional, brand-aligned emails faster and with less effort.-->